php-flasher/php-flasher/docs/pages/themes/slack.md

 The avatar colors remain consistent between light and dark modes to maintain clear visual indicators.

-## Accessibility Features
+### Accessibility Features

+The Slack theme includes several accessibility features:

-- **ARIA Roles**: Uses appropriate role="alert" for error/warning and role="status" for success/info
+- **ARIA Roles**: Uses appropriate `role="alert"` for error/warning and `role="status"` for success/info
-- **ARIA Live Regions**: Uses aria-live="assertive" for critical messages and aria-live="polite" for non-critical messages
+- **ARIA Live Regions**: Uses `aria-live="assertive"` for critical messages and `aria-live="polite"` for non-critical messages
-- **Reduced Motion**: Respects prefers-reduced-motion media query and disables animations
+- **Reduced Motion**: Respects `prefers-reduced-motion` media query and disables animations
 - **Keyboard Access**: Close button is fully keyboard accessible
 - **Color Indicators**: Each notification type has its own color, but also includes a symbol
 - **Text Contrast**: Maintains good contrast ratios in both light and dark modes

-## RTL Support

-The theme includes comprehensive right-to-left language support:
-- Swaps all directional padding and margins
-- Moves the avatar to the right side
-- Moves the close button to the left side
-- Properly aligns text for RTL languages

-## Font Considerations

-For the best experience with the Slack theme, it's recommended to include the Lato font in your project:

-```html
-<link href="https://fonts.googleapis.com/css2?family=Lato:wght@400;700&display=swap" rel="stylesheet">
-```

-If Lato is not available, the theme falls back to Helvetica Neue or Helvetica, which provide a similar clean appearance.
+- **RTL Support**: Complete right-to-left language support with properly flipped layout

-## Browser Support
+## <i class="fa-solid fa-browser"></i> Browser Support

 The Slack theme is compatible with all modern browsers:

 - Chrome (latest)
 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)
 - Opera (latest)
+- Mobile browsers on iOS and Android

 The theme uses standard CSS features that are well-supported across browsers, ensuring a consistent experience for all users.

+## <i class="fa-solid fa-gears"></i> Implementation Details

+The Slack theme uses modern web technologies:

+- **CSS Variables**: For theme customization and dark mode support
+- **CSS Flexbox**: For proper message layout and alignment
+- **CSS Transitions**: For smooth hover interactions
+- **SVG Icons**: For the close button and notification type indicators
+- **Media Queries**: For responsive design, dark mode, and reduced motion support

+All theme files are optimized for production use, with minified JavaScript and CSS to ensure fast loading times.

+For the best experience with the Slack theme, it's recommended to include the Lato font in your project:

+```html
+<link href="https://fonts.googleapis.com/css2?family=Lato:wght@400;700&display=swap" rel="stylesheet">
+```